Exposed Aggregate Concrete is a highly durable and low-maintenance option for patios, driveways, and walkways.

-The slab is prepared in the same way as stamped concrete; further information on slab preparation may be found in that section.
-When exposed aggregate concrete is done, the difference becomes apparent.
-Rather of being completed, we spray a retarder on the surface, preventing the top 3/16" of the Slab from setting.
+The slab is prepared in the same way as stamped concrete.
+When exposed aggregate concrete is done, we spray a retarder on the surface, preventing the top 3/16" of the slab from setting.
 We'll come back later to expose the surface, either by power washing or sandblasting it.
 Power washing is the most frequent method for slabs on gradients to Exposed Aggregate Concrete.
 This procedure is untidy, therefore we recommend transplanting any favorite flowers near the work area throughout the Concrete Construction process.
 Concrete stairwells and stairs are often cleaned as well, but for the greatest effects, they are usually sandblasted.

 The next phase in your new exposed aggregate concrete project is concrete sealing.
 The most popular sealer for exposed aggregate is acrylic high gloss sealer with a solids count of 25 to 30 percent; the greater the solids count, the thicker the concrete sealer, which directly correlates to the sealer's longevity.
 Sealers may be made less slippery by adding non-slip chemicals.
 We always apply concrete sealer using a roller to ensure that the sealer is evenly distributed throughout the aggregate concrete surface.